alxvlo/AWS-MarketingAI/README.md

 cdk deploy SatisfactionMeterCapture
 ```

 After deployment, the terminal prints the API endpoint URLs.
-These are also saved in `deploy-outputs.json` at the project root.
+These are also saved in `cdk.out/deploy-outputs.json`.

 ---